holokit/touching-hologram/README.md

 ## What is Mofo

+Mofo is an augmented reality experience and one of the case studies in the HoloKit tutorial.
+It enables users to create a particle-style Buddha at any location, triggering interactive effects with hand gestures.
+Leveraging the HoloKit SDK, this experience supports stereo rendering, allowing users to enhance their experience with the accompanying HoloKit hardware.

-After building this project as an iPhone app, tap on screen to place a particle-style Buddha on any surface.
+After building this project as an iPhone app, first, scan surfaces(floor) around your, tap on screen to place a particle-style Buddha.

 https://github.com/holoi/mofo/blob/main/Assets/Documents/Videos/placement.mp4